tomerbv/Super-Resolution/README.md

 ## 📘 Project Overview

 This was an academic assignment completed as part of a university course on deep learning and computer vision.
-The goal was to apply state-of-the-art techniques to upscale images and compare model performance using quantitative and qualitative metrics.

 ## 🧠 Techniques Used